 Good question!
 Depending on what they are and what they’re worth, your valuables aren’t automatically included in your contents cover.
 Our policy covers valuables up to 25% of your contents sum insured, with a maximum amount of £500 for a single item.

 Yes.
-Under the Compass Holiday Caravan and Lodge Policy, the Insurer will pay up to £500 for replacement locks and keys.
-Please see the Policy Wording for more information.
+If you lose the keys to your holiday caravan, under the Compass Holiday Caravan Policy, the Insurer will pay up to £500 for replacement locks and keys.
+Please see the policy wording for more information.

 What our customers are saying